moonmaster9000/couch_cloner/readme.markdown

       include CouchCloner
     end

-Next, you need to define the shared identifier between all of your clones via the `clone_id` class method.
-Later, you'll look up clones by this identifier.
-In this example, we'll set the clone identifier to the label our `HtmlSnippet`:
+Setup complete.

+## Cloning (.clone/.clone!)

+Let's imagine we'd like to create an HtmlSnippet that appears on the home page of our website.
+Our model definition might look like this:

     class HtmlSnippet < CouchRest::Model::Base
       include CouchCloner

-      property :label
       property :content

       timestamps!

-      validates_presence_of :label

-      clone_id :label
     end

-Setup complete.

-## Cloning (.clone)
+And our snippet might look like this:

+    homepage = HtmlSnippet.create :clone_id => "homepage", :content => "<h1>Homepage!</h1>"

+OK, so that's a pretty lame bit of content, but did you notice the `clone_id`?
+If you're going to clone, you have to set a `clone_id` on your document first.
+The `clone_id` is the shared identifier between all of your clones.
+That's important; you'll see why in a few moments.
+Read on.

-Let's imagine we've created an HtmlSnippet that appears on the home page of our website.
-Your content administrators want to use your CMS to schedule clones of this content to publish on the site several days in advance.
+So now your content administrators want to use your CMS to schedule clones of this content to publish on the site several days in advance.
 How do we clone it?

 We can create a soft clone (i.e., a new HtmlSnippet based on the original, but not yet persisted to the database) via the `clone` method:

-    original  = HtmlSnippet.create :content => "<h1>this is awesome</h1>", :label => "homepage_snippet"

-    next      = original.clone
+    next = homepage.clone

-    next.content      #==> "<h1>this is awesome</h1>"
+    next.content      #==> "<h1>Homepage!</h1>"
-    next.label        #==> "homepage_snippet"
+    next.clone_id     #==> "homepage"
     next.new_record?  #==> true

 We can create a persisted clone with the `clone!` method:

-    next      = original.clone!
+    next = homepage.clone!

-    next.content      #==> "<h1>this is awesome</h1>"
+    next.content      #==> "<h1>Homepage!</h1>"
-    next.label        #==> "homepage_snippet"
+    next.clone_id     #==> "homepage"
     next.new_record?  #==> false

-    next.content = "<h1>This is even awesomer</h1>"

 Note that, when cloned, the `start` scheduling property of the clone is not copied.
 See the next section for details about how scheduling works.